dtaht/blog-cerowrt/content/post/update.md

 succeeding on multiple fronts, some of the problems are beginning to yield.

-I did spend more time ranting than coding - but I really needed to get it out of my system!
+I did spend more time ranting than coding - here's a rant [about the limitations of the posix c library](https://github.com/dtaht/libv6/blob/master/erm/doc/ebusl.org) but I really needed to get it out of my system!

 The third one - and a fallout of these two things, and my prior blog